cjlee112/pygr/doc/rest/tutorials/ucsc_ensembl.rst

   >>> trans_db = iface.trans_db

-Keys of this database follow the standard Ensembl convention for stable transcript idenitifiers, 'ENSTxxxxxxxxxxx'.
+Keys of this database follow the standard Ensembl convention for stable transcript identifiers, 'ENSTxxxxxxxxxxx'.
 For instance:

 .. doctest::